MJUser03/Hackathon-Fall-2022/README.md

 How to use:
 -
-- Make sure python is downloaded onto system
+- Make sure python is downloaded
 - open pythonProject2 file in shell
 - use command: python GUI.py
 - write in equations into box then press enter on the right hand side.